AsaRadcliffe/Basic-Device-Security/README.md

 </p>

 <p>Having assigned a password with type 5 encryption, we'll now want to return to privileged EXEC mode to ensure that the password is properly configured and to observe how it appears in its encrypted form within the running configuration.
-We'll do this by executing the 'exit' command in global configuration mode, then executing the 'show running-config' commmand in privileged EXEC mode.
+We'll do this by executing the 'exit' command from global configuration mode, then executing the 'show running-config' commmand in privileged EXEC mode.
 Although global configuration mode grants a higher level of authority for making changes to the router's configuration, we still need to return to privileged EXEC mode to view the running configuration because, once again, the purpose of global configuration mode is to make comprehensive 'global' changes to the system, whereas privileged EXEC mode is for accessing information and troubleshooting.
 It is essential to remember the compartmentalization of responsibilities between privileged EXEC mode and global configuration mode to maintain security, prevent errors, and ensure efficient troubleshooting by clearly separating the tasks of viewing configurations from making system-wide changes.

 The running configuration contains all the current settings and configurations that are actively in use by the router.
 This mode is essential for verifying changes and troubleshooting because it allows us to access real-time information such as interface statuses, routing tables, and security settings.
 By viewing the running configuration, we can confirm that our password has been assigned and see its encrypted form.  </p>